jamielaw-smith/STARS_library/README.md

 `cd STARS_library`

-Do either this, to install requirements through anaconda:
+To install the requirements in a new conda environment:

 `conda env create -f environment.yml`

 `conda activate stars_lib`

-Or, to install requiements via pip:
+OR, to install requiements via pip:

 `pip install -r requirements.txt`